natt96z/cybersac/docs/source/cyberclub.rst

 **What Sets Us Apart?**

 1. **Food and Fun:** Our club meetings aren't just about firewalls and algorithms.
-We spice things up with snacks, pizza, and the occasional energy drink.
-Because even digital warriors need sustenance!
+We spice things up with snacks, pizza, and tasty soda!

 2. **Tournament Days:** Sharpen your skills and compete in thrilling gaming tournaments.
-Whether it's a League of Legends showdown or a CTF challenge, our tournaments are adrenaline-fueled and rewarding.
+Whether it's a Smash Bros., COunter Strike, COD, Mario Kart or a CTF challenge, our tournaments are adrenaline-fueled and rewarding.

 3. **Game Voting:** We believe in democracy—even in the gaming world!
 Members get a say in which games we explore next.
 From retro classics to cutting-edge titles, your voice matters.